Lean Six Sigma Green Belt

 The course provides maximum, useful, actionable information in the shortest possible time.
 The course will teach you the key ways of thinking and problem solving for business process improvement.
 We introduce a structure and method for dealing with issues of effectiveness and efficiency within your organisation and for fixing the problems that are identified.

-The Green Belt course will equip you to begin to practice Lean Six Sigma in your organisation and to affect significant and meaningful change.
+The Green Belt course will equip you to begin to practise Lean Six Sigma in your organisation and to affect significant and meaningful change.